 SIT (Superintencencia de Telecomunicaciones) is the telecommunications regulating agency in Guatemala.
-Products that utilize Radio Frequencies require approval and certification in order to be commercialized in Guatemala.
+Products that use radio frequencies require approval and certification to be commercialized in Guatemala.

 Guatemala has restrictions in the frequency band between 960MHz and 1240MHZ.
 LARCG will help determine if these restrictions apply to your equipment.

-Local representation is not required in El Salvador at this time and there are no labeling requirements.
+Local representation is not required, and there are no labeling requirements.

 Products Requiring SIT Approval